IrinaSing/practice-code-review/src/intersection/intersection-solution-2/README.md

 ## Implementation

 - Singularize and copy the arrays for the unique elements by using '[...arr]' and 'new Set()' methods
-- Search for the common elements by using filter() and includes() methods
+- Search for the common elements by using 'filter()' and 'includes()' methods

 ## Use Cases